Cardiff Metropolitan University

 - Coach excursion to Swansea, including the National Maritime Museum

-- A visit to the Big Pit coal mine
+- A half-day visit to the Big Pit coal mine

-On a two week programme students go to Cardiff, Cardiff Castle, Swansea and the Big Pit.
-On a three week programme students also go to Bristol and visit the SS Great Britain and on a half-day excursion to Bath to visit the Roman Baths.
+On a two week programme students go to Cardiff, Swansea, the Big Pit, Caephilly Castle and St Fagan's Museum.
+On a three week programme students also go to Bristol for a visit to the Clifton Suspension Bridge, and in to Cardiff.

 Students will also have the opportunity to visit Cardiff during supervised free time, to explore it further and do some shopping.